kchalasa/DataCleansingandAnalysis/CodeBook.md

 # CODEBOOK - "Getting and Cleaning Data - Course Project"

-## Data - This data is a subset of the "Human Activity Recognition Using Smartphones Dataset Version 1.0".
+## Data
-The original data and the experiment are available at the UCI Machine Learning Repository.
-This data cannot be used for commercial purposes, its license is included in the "README.MD".
+This data is a subset of the "Human Activity Recognition Using Smartphones Dataset Version 1.0".The original data and the experiment are available at the UCI Machine Learning Repository.
+This data cannot be used for commercial purposes, its license and website url is included in the "README.md" file.

-An experiment was carried out on 30 volunteers and their six activities(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone (Samsung Galaxy S II) on their waist.
-Using the sensors embedded in this phone, a lot of data were gathered, and several data elements were derived from these data as well.
+An experiment was carried out on 30 volunteers and ix activities(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) they performed while wearing a smartphone (Samsung Galaxy S II) on their waist.
+Using the sensors embedded in this phone, a lot of data were gathered, and several data elements were derived from these data.

 A set of transformations were applied on the original data set to arrive at the "tidydata" set for this project.
 These transformations are described in this document.